Reverse Mortgage Florida Condo Lenders

 • A written Verification of Employment (VOE) covering two (2) years; or

-• An electronic verification covering the same time period.
+• An electronic verification covering the same period.

 ELIGIBLE BORROWER TYPES